WW2 Jobs with the lowest survival rates

 – 20% to 40% survival chance per mission

 The single most effective weapon against enemy ships was the torpedo, but because they had their own propeller and fuel supply, this meant their range was limited and planes carrying the weapon would have to get dangerously close to the enemy ship for an effective shot.
-It seems several countries came up with the same idea to give their torpedoes increased range and accuracy, and this idea involved convincing someone to physically steer the torpedo as it was flying towards the enemy ship.
+It seems several countries came up with the same idea to give their torpedoes increased range and accuracy, and this idea involved convincing someone to physically steer the torpedo as it was flying toward the enemy ship.

 The picture above is the German version of this idea and was called the “Neger”.
-The pilot would sit in capsule on the top torpedo which didn’t contain any explosives, and drive directly towards an enemy ship.
+The pilot would sit in a capsule on the top torpedo which didn’t contain any explosives, and drive directly towards an enemy ship.
 When he was in range, the lower torpedo would be activated and propel forwards to make impact while the pilot steered clear of the explosion, but this tactic didn’t seem to work very often and the pilot would either get caught in the explosion or would be unable to release the torpedo after activating, leading to many unplanned suicide charges.
 Some versions were even worse and just had seats on top, with the pilot simply having to bail off and swim when it was lined up with an enemy ship.

 British Bomber crew